CokieForever/CheckstyleInterface/README.md

 automatically and in a more user-friendly way that a simple log display.
 The user can then choose to ignore the errors and pursuing with the commit or to cancel the operation.

+## Installation

+To install the tool, go to the root folder and run:

+`pip install .`

+This will install the tool and put it in your PATH.

 ## Usage

-First run: `python setup.py install`.
-This will install the tool and put it in your PATH.

 Then you can run: `checkinter -c <Checkstyle XML config> -f <file to check>` to check a single file.
 Use `-d` to check all files of a directory, and `-g` to check only the modified files of a local Git repository.
 Moreover, you will need